Displaying content

 Page vs Dialog vs OverlaySheet

-• Use Kirigami.OverlaySheet to display auxiliary views of read-only narrow scrollable content.
-Don't use it for getting input or if the content is not tall enough to be scrollable.
-And if the content is very wide, put it on a separate page instead.
+• Use a Kirigami.OverlaySheet to display auxiliary views of read-only narrow scrollable content.
+Don't use it for getting input or if the content is never tall enough to be scrollable.

 Whenever overlaying a popup, box, or dialog on top of the app's main content area, add a contrasting outline around the edge of the overlaid element.
 Without this, visual recognizability suffers when using a dark color scheme, and the popup can appear to blend into the background.